Meanwhile in Illinois: Innovative Chicago Man Uses Frozen Pants to Call Dibs on Parking Spot

 Photo: twitter.com/adamselzer

 Chicago is called “The Windy City” for a reason.
 This is especially true during the winter months when a combination of wind, snow, and overall bleak weather makes the Illinois city a frozen tundra where denizens spend hours shoveling parking spots and then reserving them using a first “dibs” system.
 It’s so well-known that Goose Island even released a pair of beers.
-One was for fans of “dibs” and the other was “anti-dibs”.
+One was for fans of “dibs” and the other was “anti-dibs.”
 The usual method of reserving a spot utilizes a construction cone or old chair.
-But, recently, one man-made headlines because he decided to use something created by the bitter cold elements.
+But, recently, one man made headlines because he decided to use something created by the bitter cold elements.

 Adam Selzer, of West Ridge, took to Twitter to post photos of him reserving his recently shoveled parking spot with a pair of frozen.
 Yes, you read that right: frozen pants that were shaped to stand up on their own like some kind of invisible man without shoes or a shirt standing guard in his parking spot.

 It’s actually pretty smart.
 There’s no need for a chair when you have a pair of old pants.
-Not only is it the perfect stand-in for an actual human, it draws attention to just how frigid the temperatures in the city are.
+Not only is it the perfect stand-in for an actual human, but it also draws attention to just how frigid the temperatures in the city are.

 Because you demanded it: dibs!
 (In a no parking zone, no less) pic.twitter.com/s7zAyBrg48